elastic/integrations/packages/cloudflare_logpush/docs/README.md

 ## Overview

-The [Cloudflare Logpush](https://www.cloudflare.com/) integration allows you to monitor Audit, DNS, Firewall Event, Http Request,NEL Report, Network Analytics, Spectrum Event Logs.
+The [Cloudflare Logpush](https://www.cloudflare.com/) integration allows you to monitor Audit, DNS, Firewall Event, HTTP Request, NEL Report, Network Analytics and Spectrum Event Logs.
 Cloudflare is content delivery network and DDoS mitigation company.
 Cloudflare is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.
 Secure your websites, APIs, and Internet applications.
 Protect corporate networks, employees, and devices.
 Write and deploy code that runs on the network edge.

 Use the Cloudflare Logpush integration to collect and parse data from the HTTP Endpoint, AWS S3 Bucket or AWS SQS.
 Then visualise that data in Kibana.